 The Workgroup considered Revenue Collection and costs to consumers (need to consider and expand)

+PY suggestion:

+P7: The use of an “inflated” FCC value has a material impact on the capacity prices determined via the RPM

+• P8: Regarding FCC – “… concerned with the undefined nature of the solution and governance of the process.”

+• P6 : TAR NC makes no provision (explicit or otherwise) for a transition period as proposed by the UNC621 Modifications: it will apply with full effect from 31 May 2019.
+That is not to say that a methodology could not be introduced incrementally where necessary;

+• Annex : Regard for the principles used in the TCR o Reducing harmful distortions

+o Fairness to end consumers

+o Proportionality and practical considerations

-s proposing Postage Stamp (0678A, 0678C and 0678H)
+Modifications proposing Postage Stamp (0678A, 0678C and 0678H)

 Promoting Efficiency and Economic principles associated with network charging

-The ProposerProposer of Modification 0678C explained that there are a number of economic principles which are typically associated with the appropriate determination of network charges.
+The Proposer of Modification 0678C explained that there are a number of economic principles which are typically associated with the appropriate determination of network charges.
 These are largely focused on ensuring efficient market outcomes.
 First, it is typically argued that network charges should be cost reflective.
 This means that they should reflect the (forward looking) costs which users impose on the network through a change in their use.
 This is important to achieve an economically efficient outcome: if charges are cost reflective, users will internalise the network costs which they cause when making a decision about how to use the network.
 This, in turn, will ensure that overall value chain costs are optimised.

 The fact that it is forward looking costs which should be reflected is important.
 If there is an historic cost which exists but cannot be changed in any way going forward by different use of the network by shippers, there is no value in terms of economic efficiency in sending a signal to shippers about that cost.
 Cost reflectivity should therefore only relate to new costs which would be created in the future or existing costs which can be avoided in the future as a result of a particular change in use.